JoeBouchard/ruby-apps/README.md

 - `Application`: Base controller.
 Forces authentication and gets the active user for other controllers to use

 #### Future Plans:
-1. Improve `Entries` controller to handle all CRUD operations for the `Entry` model.
-2. Add a `Users` controller to allow a user to manage their account
+1. Add a `Users` controller to allow a user to manage their account

 ### Views
 The views display the rendered HTML for a given controller's response.